potholes-provincial-park

 Fuel Notes: Fill up in Chapleau

-From Chapleau, head south on Hwy 129 and drive along the winding roadway.
+Head south from Chapleau on Hwy 129 and drive along the winding roadway.
 The landscape varies with old and new-growth trees.
 The area is known for its railway and logging history and some of the new-growth trees have sprung up in the remnants of old forest fires.
 The trees that line the highway are VERY tall!
 The landscape gradually becomes one of mountains, lakes and thick green forest.
 And when the road begins to follow the Mississagi River, you are in for the ride of your life!
-Referred to as Ontario’s “Tail of the Dragon” the road twists and snakes as it follows the river, around big rock cuts and hills in some spots.
+Known amongst the riding community as Ontario’s “Tail of the Dragon”, the road twists and snakes as it follows the river, around big rock cuts and hills in some spots.

 You can find more interesting roadside attractions and signs here: 6 Roadside Attractions in Algoma

-Local Hiking Spot: Aubrey Falls Provincial Park is a day-use park located on Hwy 129.
+Local Hiking Spot: Aubrey Falls Provincial Park is a day-use park on Hwy 129.
 This isolated waterfall is a moderate hike.
-What’s interesting is that the dam controls the flow of the falls and can be stopped at night or during the winter months.
+An interesting fact about Aubrey Falls is that the dam controls the flow of the falls and can be stopped at night or during the winter months.
 There are signs and privy toilets located in the parking lot.

 Things to Do on Hwy 129: Heritage Park Museum (July & August)